Course Code | AHC30116 |

 This course may provide a pathway to further study in the agriculture field such as:

-You must be employed within the agriculture industry before commencing this course.
+You must also be employed in the agriculture industry.

 To be eligible for this qualification you must successfully complete 16 units: 2 core and 14 elective.